tools.htm

 "MASTER MECHANIC" long hacksaw, 22" blade, 10 TPI, very high quality forged steel construction, handsaw type wood handle, ~5" depth of cut.
 The wood handle is sound, just missing some finish. $30

-MILLERS FALLS BREAST DRILL #120A, for straight shank drills to 1/2", 2 gear ratios, Ex, $75
+MILLERS FALLS BREAST DRILL #120A, for use with brace drill bit shanks as you see on the Goodell Pratt gasket cutter below or with straight shank drills to 1/2", 2 gear ratios, Ex, $75

-Starrett High Speed Steel 1/4" pilot drill number A014D, fits all starrett Hole saw arbors.
+Starrett High Speed Steel 1/4" pilot drill number A014D, fits all Starrett Hole saw arbors.
 New, $3 each.
 Box of 10, $20.

 STABILA LEVEL.
 4' long.
 Very accurate and as you know, Stabila levels are quaranteed for life.
 Extruded aluminum with machined working surfaces, plastic handholds and endpieces.
 May be used vertically. $60